Hypothesis Testing for Shapes using Vectorized Persistence Diagrams: Simulation Study

+We compare the proposed two-stage method using persistence images with three persistent homology based hypothesis testing methods: 1) permutation tests using persistence diagrams \citep{Robinson2017} (PD), 2) permutation tests using persistence landscape \citep{Bubenik2015} (PL), and 3) kernel two-sample tests applied to the persistent weighted Gaussian kernel (PWGK) \citep{Kusano2019} (Kernel).
+For the two-stage hypothesis tests, we use persistence images of 40 by 40 pixels with Gaussian smoothing of $h=0.5$ and constant weight.
+The overall sample standard deviations are used as the filter statistics and the filtering threshold is set at $C=80\%$.
+The p-values are adjusted by the BH procedure.
+In our study, PWGK for the Kernel method is generated by the same smoothing kernel and weight.
+Also, the null distribution for the kernel two-sample test is approximated using $1,000$ bootstrap samples on the aggregated data.
+For PD and PL, 1,000 permutations ($N_P=1,000$) are used.
+For PD, pairwise distances between persistence diagrams are measured by the 1-Wasserstein distance.

+Two criteria are used to evaluate the performances of the tests: false positive rate and power.
+A good hypothesis test will achieve high power while maintaining low false positive rate.
+We use the same simulation setting used in \cite{Robinson2017}, the point cloud data sampled from the two shapes of Figure~\ref{fig:sim}.

+First, for simulations to examine the false positive rate, we randomly draw 20 point clouds of 50 points on shape 2 (two different-sized circles) and add noise that follows $N(0,\sigma^2)$.
+These 20 point clouds are randomly assigned to two groups of the same size, 10 point clouds to each group, respectively.
+We repeat this procedure 500 times for a given $\sigma=0.05$, 0.1, 0.15, and 0.2.

-We simulate point clouds from the two shapes of Figure~\ref{fig:sim}.
-First, we randomly draw 10 point clouds of 50 points on shape 1 (one circle) and add noise that follows $N(0,\sigma^2)$.
+Second, to evaluate the power of the hypothesis tests, we randomly draw 10 point clouds of 50 points on shape 1 (one circle) and add Gaussian noise of $N(0,\sigma^2)$.
 Then, we apply the same sampling procedure for shape 2 (two different-sized circles).
 These 20 point clouds, ten from each shape, are used to conduct one hypothesis test.
-We repeat this 500 times for a given $\sigma=0.05$, 0.1, 0.15, and 0.2.
+We repeat this procedure 500 times for $\sigma=0.05$, 0.1, 0.15, and 0.2.

-We construct the Rips complex separately for each of the $20*500*4=40,000$ point clouds and compute persistence homology using the TDA package in R \citep{TDA}.
-The one-dimensional persistence diagrams are converted into persistence images of 40 by 40 elements using a Gaussian kernel with a smoothing parameter $h=0.075$.
-We conduct both the naive and two-stage hypothesis tests.
+We construct the Rips complex separately for each of the $20\times500\times4\times2=80,000$ point clouds and compute persistent homology.
+For the hypothesis tests, the dimension-one persistence diagrams are used.

+Figures~\ref{subfig:fpr} and~\ref{subfig:power} show false positive rates and powers of the four testing methods (Two-stage, PD, PL, and Kernel).
+The simulation results suggest that the proposed two-stage method achieves high power while maintaining the lowest false positive rates.

+In addition, the proposed two-stage method can inform which topological features contribute the most to the differences.
+For example, Figure~\ref{subfig:qval80} shows the adjusted p-values of filtered pixels of the dimension-one persistence image of one simulated data set for two shapes when $\sigma=0.05$, constant weight, and $C=80$\% are used.
+The pixels that have small p-values are located at the lower-left corner of Figure~\ref{subfig:qval80}, suggesting that the differences between the two groups of point clouds can be identified by the number of small-sized loops.
+For example, the sampled points in the bottom panel of Figure~\ref{subfig:scatter} have a narrow space between the two circles and they generate the small-sized loops.
+On the other hand, the point cloud sampled from the one circle in the top panel of Figure~\ref{subfig:scatter} does not have such space and generates a single large loop.